myselfbasil/WOD-E2E/README.md

 - Train the model with the specified parameters
 - Log metrics and save checkpoints automatically

+The model is configured specifically for the Waymo Challenge requirements:
+- 5-second future trajectory prediction
+- 4Hz prediction frequency (20 total waypoints)
+- Evaluation using Rater Feedback Score (RFS)

 ### 2. Training Configuration

 The `configs/model_config.yaml` file contains all settings for the model and training process including: